OutSystems/cloud-connector/README.md

 The examples below use the binary command, `outsystemscc`.
 If you are using Docker, replace the command with `docker run --rm -it outsystems/outsystemscc`.

 After using `outsystemscc` to connect one or more endpoints, you have a list of connected endpoint(s) of the form `secure-gateway:<port>`.
-You or a member of your team can then use these addresses directly in application development.
+You or a member of your team can then use these addresses directly in application development in Service Studio.

 After you successfully activate the Secure Gateway for a stage in the Portal Project Neo, you see the following screen:

 ![Secure gateways in Portal](images/secure-gateways-pl.png "Secure gateways in Portal")

-You use the **Token** and **Address** to form the `outsystemscc` command to be run.
+You use the **Token** and **Address** to form the `outsystemscc` command to run.
 For example:

     outsystemscc \
       --header "token: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" \